 To adopt a related child, an applicant (or one of the applicants in a joint application) must be 20 or older.
 If the applicant is not related to the child, they must be at least 25, and at least 20 years older than the child.
-Only a married couple can apply to adopt jointly.
+Married and de facto couples can apply to adopt jointly.
 A single person may apply, but a single man may not apply to adopt a girl unless there are special circumstances.

 When the final order is made, a new birth certificate is issued showing the adoptive parents as the child’s only parents from the date of birth.
 Legally, adoption replaces all the child’s birth-family relationships with those of the adoptive family.
 So if a woman adopts her grandson, his mother becomes his sister.
 In a step-parent adoption, the replaced original parent and their family are no longer legally related to the child.

 Many reports over the years had recommended an overhaul of the Adoption Act 1955.
 Critics were concerned that the 1955 Act came from an outdated social context, did not embody the principles of informed consent or pay enough attention to the rights and welfare of the child, and did not allow de facto or same-sex couples to adopt.
 Nor did it provide any legal backing or safeguards for open adoption arrangements.

 Because there were few children available for adoptions in the 21st century, some people chose to become foster parents of children who could not live with their birth parents.
 Foster children can be permanently placed, meaning foster parents share guardianship with the birth parents but are awarded sole custody by the courts.

 In New Zealand, as in other western countries where few local children are available for adoption, there has been much interest in adoption of children from other countries.
 This occurs against a background of international concern about children being ‘bought’ for adoption, and about the safety of children in their new countries.
 In 1992 a law change meant a child of 14 years or older adopted by a New Zealand citizen did not automatically become a citizen.